Louis-Gm/phytospatial/README.md

    ```sh
    pip install -e
    ```
-4. Verify everything is dandy by running this in your terminal:
+4. Run this in your terminal to verify everything is dandy:
    ```sh
    python -c "import phytospatial; print('Phytospatial installed successfully!')"
    ```
-5. Celebrate!
+5. Celebrate! 🥂

 ### Usage